-Indiana University at Indianapolis, in compliance with the General Education Provisions Act.
-Section 438, titled Family Educational Rights and Privacy Act, provides that all student records are confidential and available only to that student and to the student's parents, if the student is under 21 years of age and dependent as defined by Internal Revenue Service standards.
-Students may review their records upon request and may ask for deletions or corrections of any record in a hearing process described in detail in the Statement of Student Rights and Responsibilities.
-References, recommendations, and other similar documents may carry a voluntary waiver relinquishing the student's right to review this specific material.
+Indiana University-Purdue University at Indianapolis, in compliance with the General Education Provisions Act, Section 438, titled Family Educational Rights and Privacy Act, provides that all student records are confidential and available only to that student and to the student's parents, if the student is under 21 years of age and dependent as defined by Internal Revenue Service standards.
+Students may review their records upon request and may ask for deletions or corrections of any record in a hearing process described in detail in the Code of Student Ethics, References, recommendations, and other similar documents may carry a voluntary waiver relinguishing the student's right to review this specific material.
 Students also may release records to others by signing a written release available in the offices that maintain records.
-Further details regarding the provisions of the Privacy Act, and a list of offices where student records are kept, may be found in the Statement of Student Rights and Responsibilities, distributed at fall registration or available in the Office of Student Services.
+Further details regarding the provisions of the Privacy Act, and a list of offices where student records are kept, may be found in the Code of Student Ethics, available in the Office of Student Affairs.